 The Program was established by a two hundred thousand dollar transfer from the North Dakota Student Loan Trust.
-All moneys transferred into the fund, interest upon moneys in the fund, and payments to the fund of principal and interest on loans are appropriated to the Bank of North Dakota on a continuing basis.
+All moneys transferred into the program, interest upon moneys in the program, and payments to the program of principal and interest on loans are appropriated to the Bank of North Dakota on a continuing basis.

-Loans made by the Program may not exceed seven thousand five hundred dollars, must accrue at the Bank of North Dakota's current base rate, or 3.50% as of June 30, 2016, but may not exceed six percent, and must have a repayment schedule of no longer than ten years.
+Loans made by the Program may not exceed seven thousand five hundred dollars, must accrue at the Bank of North Dakota's current base rate, but may not exceed six percent, and must have a repayment schedule of no longer than ten years.